So last week I mentioned one other food I was researching and experimenting with along with the psyllium husk disaster zone and that is gelatin.

 So you mean that stuff that makes jelly and is made from horses hooves, cows and pigs carcass and everything else scraped off the killing room floor?
 Well…yes sort of and yes all animal.
 So if you are vegetarian or vegan, you might want to stop reading right now however as I have explained before, my approach to the food I eat is what feels good to me in terms of physical effects – energy levels, no pain, bloating, tiredness, nothing that is addictive to me, preferring anything that makes me feel refreshed, nourished, alive and sometimes that extends to animals and animal products like fish, eggs, occasional dairy and now gelatin.

-When I was in my overweight days, Reese’s Peanut Butter Cups were one of my psycho foods that made me eat until I was sick or finished the whole packet whichever was first.
+In my overweight days, Reese’s Peanut Butter Cups were a food that I would eat until I was sick or finished the whole packet whichever was first.
 Oi vey!

-There was something about the combination of PB and Chocolate that just had me all a twitter.
-It was the flavour I used to pick too at Baskin Robbins ice-cream place too, when I used to eat that; however one little scoop of all that richness and I already felt sick, so I didn’t need to eat lots of that.
-Ha ha.
+There was something about the combination of Peanut Butter and Chocolate that just had me all a twitter.
+It was the flavour I used to pick at Baskin Robbins ice-cream place too, when I used to eat that; however one little scoop of all that richness and I already felt sick, so I didn’t need to eat lots of it Ha ha.

-Luckily though I worked out that the key problem ingredient causing all of my out of control eating was sugar.
-Once you take that out of the mix and replace it with something less ‘psycho inducing’, you can still enjoy all the chocolatey, buttery goodness and stop at one or two.
+Luckily though I worked out that the key problem causing all of my out of control eating was not understanding sugar.
+Once you pair it with nutrients, you can still enjoy all the chocolatey, buttery goodness and stop at one or two.
 Hooray for health food!
 I love it.

-If a healthy weight loss is to lose 500g (1lb) per week (that is if this is permanent weight loss that you won’t put on again in a flash) then for 6 days out of the 7 what are you looking at?
+If a healthy weight loss is to lose 500g (1lb) per week (that is if this is permanent weight loss that you won’t put on again in a flash) then for six days out of the seven what are you looking at?
 ‘No haven’t lost it yet.
 No haven’t lost it yet….’

-Anyway, so we moved on to her news and she proceeded to tell me about a naturopath she was chatting to who told her about these weight loss drops to suppress your hunger and the diet you eat of only 500 calories.
+Anyway, so we moved on to her news.
+She proceeded to tell me about a naturopath she saw who told her about these weight loss drops to suppress your hunger and the diet you eat of only 500 calories.

 I stopped in my tracks and my jaw dropped open.
 I involuntarily started shaking my head and blurted out, “Nooooooo!”